diesel-rs/diesel/README.md

 pulling out primitives.

-Much of the behavior in diesel comes from traits, and it is recommended that you import `diesel::*`.
+Much of the behavior in diesel comes from traits, and it is recommended that you import `diesel::prelude::*`.
 We avoid exporting generic type names, or any bare functions at that level.

 ```rust
 #[macro_use]